Sinakorain/Dial_plugin/README.md

 - To understand what is implemented right now, read [`docs/current-state.md`](docs/current-state.md).
 - To contribute safely, read [`CONTRIBUTING.md`](CONTRIBUTING.md).
 - To work with Codex, read [`AGENTS.md`](AGENTS.md) and [`docs/codex-workflow.md`](docs/codex-workflow.md).

+## License

+All repository contents are proprietary and protected by copyright.
+No rights are granted except for review access expressly allowed by the copyright holder.
+See [`LICENSE.md`](LICENSE.md).

 ## Package highlights